 The brain of adult vertebrates harbors a population of neuronal stem cells that continues to proliferate throughout the life of the animal, and whose progeny migrate through the brain, differentiate into neurons, and establish synaptic contacts with other neurons in the circuit.
 We are interested in understanding the cellular and molecular mechanisms that control the integration of these neurons into neuronal circuits.
-We are currently testing the hypothesis that synaptic input into newly born adult neurons guides the integration of these cells into existing circuits.
-In addition, we are investigating the mechanisms that neurons use to adapt their intrinsic and synaptic properties as they integrate into circuits and communicate with other neurons.
+We are investigating the mechanisms that neurons use to adapt their intrinsic and synaptic properties as they integrate into circuits and communicate with other neurons.
 To study the role of electrical and synaptic activity on neuronal integration we have developed new tools to manipulate the biophysical properties of neurons by genetically modifying the activity of ion channels and neurotransmitter receptors.

 Genetic control of the assembly of circuits involved in vocal learning.

 Vocal learning depends on the ability of brain circuits to perceive and imitate sound sequences and use these sequences for communication.
-Songbirds such as canaries and zebra finches have been a favorite experimental system for the study of vocal learning in animals for decades.
+Songbirds such as zebra finches have been a favorite experimental system for the study of vocal learning in animals for decades.
 These animals exhibit a robust and spontaneous vocal learning behavior, and they have dedicated brain circuits, known as the song system, that participate in the learning and production of song.
-Zebra finches listen to the songs that their fathers produce, and imitate these sounds until they acquire a stable adult-like song.
-In this respect, the time course and strategy of vocal learning in zebra finches is very similar to the manner in which human infants learn to speak.
-These observations suggest that the zebra finch could be an ideal system where to start investigating the genetic and biological basis of vocal learning.
 Recently, my laboratory has succeeded in the development of a series of techniques that allow us to genetically modify the brain of songbirds.
 These technical advances open new opportunities for the study of the relationship between genes and learning in an animal species with a robust behavioral repertoire.
 We are currently generating transgenic songbirds to manipulate key genes involved in the assembly of circuits involved in vocal learning behavior.

 Figure 1: Genetic manipulation of the electrical properties of neurons.

-Newly-generated neurons (green) in the hippocampus of adult mice are rendered hyperexcitable by delivering into them a voltage-gated channel via recombinant retroviruses.
-Enhanced excitability increases the number of inhibitory synapses (arrows) on the genetically modified neurons (green).
-Bygenetically controlling the electrical properties of neurons we investigate how neuronal activity regulates the integration of cells into brain circuits, and the connections between neurons.
+Newly neurons (green) adult mice are rendered hyperexcitable by delivering into them Nachbac, a voltage-gated sodium channel, via recombinant retroviruses.
+By genetically controlling the electrical properties of neurons we investigate how neuronal activity regulates the integration of cells into brain circuits, and the connections between neurons.

-Figure 3: Genetically modified songbirds to investigate the molecular bases of vocal learning anc complex behavior.
+Figure 3: Genetically modified songbirds to investigate the molecular bases of vocal learning and complex behavior.

 Our laboratory uses tools of molecular biology, cell biology and electrophysiology to investigate the assembly of brain circuits.
 Two rotation projects are available: